chenmengyang/Energy/README.md

 ## Generate fake data (users and energy usage) into your database
 * Make sure you have successfully install mongodb
-* Make sure you have start the mongodb server on your pc, using localhost and port 12345
+* Make sure you have start the mongodb server on your pc, using localhost and port 27017
 * go to the server folder on command line tool, type this command to :
 ```
+Don't need to do this anymore
 node fakeUser.js
 node fakeEnergy.js
 ```